Wendell Rodricks: Writing

 Rodricks contributed to journals of travel and art, and wrote about food, especially Goan cuisine.

-Later in 2012, Rodricks released his autobiography, titled The Green Room.
-It came about as the result of a writing challenge by a fellow author.
+In 2012, Rodricks released his autobiography, titled The Green Room.
+The books was the result of a writing challenge by Goan author, Venita Coelho.

 In 2017, he released Poskem: Goans in the Shadows.
 It is a work of fiction about poskem, orphans taken in by well-off Goan families, who were employed as servants.
 The book features illustrations by Mario Miranda.

 Other pursuits

-From 1993 on Rodricks resided in a 450-year-old house in Colvale, named "Casa Dona Maria".
-In 2016, he and his partner moved to a smaller house nearby to convert the larger one into a museum of Goan fashion, named the "Moda Goa Museum and Research Centre".
-The museum was slated to open to the public in March 2020.
+From 1993 onwards, Rodricks resided in a 450-year-old house in Colvale, named Casa Dona Maria.
+In 2016, he and his partner moved to a smaller house nearby to convert the larger one into a museum of Goan fashion, named the Moda Goa Museum and Research Centre.
+The museum was initially set to open to the public in March 2020.
 Rodricks worked on collecting exhibits for it since 1998, when he began his research into Goa's costumes and clothing.
 He had since collected 800 exhibits, ranging from an original pano bhaju, to Reita Faria's bathing suit (which won her the title of Miss World in 1966), to an apsara found in a nearby field dating to a Buddhist monastery from the 7th century.
+As of May 2024, the museum was not opened publicly.
+After Rodricks' death, his partner, Marell, has been working to complete the museum for its opening.

 Rodricks was also one of the speakers at TEDxPanaji 2019.